-The Trump Administration reportedly is discussing with Iraqi leaders ways to accommodate Iraq's need for Iranian electricity supplies and other economic interactions with the U.S. policy of curtailing economic engagement with Iran broadly.
+The Trump Administration reportedly is seeking to accommodate Iraq's need for Iranian electricity supplies and other economic interactions.
 As of October 2018, Iraq reportedly has discontinued crude oil swaps with Iran-about 50,000 barrels per day-in which Iranian oil flowed to the Kirkuk refinery and Iran supplied oil to Iraq's terminals in the Persian Gulf.
 Iraq did not receive an SRE sanctions exception on November 5, 2018.
+On the other hand, the Administration reportedly has given Iraq permission - renewable at 45 day intervals - to buy the Iranian natural gas that runs Iraq's power plants.
+The limited "waiver" reportedly will provide time for Iran to line up alternative supplies and equipment to generate electricity.
+U.S. sanctions laws do not apply to the purchase of natural gas, and no U.S. law provides for a waiver lasting exactly 45 days, so presumably the U.S. permission represents, rather than a legal determination, an understanding that the United States will refrain from sanctioning Iraqi banks or payment mechanisms for Iranian gas.